code-n-conquer/OTA_Design/Procedure.md

 ![AC_Plot_ICMR+](https://github.com/user-attachments/assets/5d2b4ac4-eacc-412c-991a-6f5bd3a75c53)
 AC analysis carried out at ICMR+ = 1.6V, Gain ~= 37dB

+The Unity Gain Bandwidth(UGF) constraint is satisfied for both the configurations.

-This gives almost 2dB more gain than the previous configurations.
+This gives almost 6-7dB more gain than the previous configurations.
 So, this is chosen as the final configuration.

-**Conclusion**: The desired gain of **70 V/V** is not achieved with this amplifier design.
-However, a gain of **40 V/V** is realized while meeting the other design parameters.
+**Conclusion**: The desired gain of **70 V/V** is achieved with this amplifier design.
+A gain of 79.337 V/V is achieved for ICMR- = 0.8V and 69.9 V/V for ICMR+ = 1.6V.
+Hence, the amplifier design is successful and the specs are met.